Classical causal models cannot faithfully explain Bell nonlocality or Kochen-Specker contextuality in arbitrary scenarios: Causal framework for Bell-Kochen-Specker contextuality nonlocality

-\paragraph{Causal framework for contextuality \& nonlocality.---} The framework used here generalises that of \cite{Cavalcanti2018}, where traditional ontological models for Bell-nonlocality and contextuality were translated into the language of causal models.
+The framework used here generalises that of \cite{Cavalcanti2018}, where traditional ontological models for Bell-nonlocality and contextuality were translated into the language of causal models.
 Some of the terminology follows that of~\cite{Abramsky2011}.

-A \emph{measurement scenario}, or \emph{contextuality scenario}, is specified by a set of measurements $\mc{M}=\{m_1,\dots,m_k\}$, a set $\mc{O}$ of possible outcomes for each measurement, and a \emph{compatibility structure} $\mc{C}$, defined to contain all subsets of jointly measurable members of $\mc{M}$: a subset $c\subseteq \mc{M}$ is said to be \emph{jointly measurable}, \emph{compatible}, or to represent a \emph{measurement context} iff $c\in \mc{C}$.
-A special class of contextuality scenarios are $n$-partite \emph{Bell-nonlocality scenarios}, where $\mc{M}$ can be decomposed into $n$ subsets $\{\mc{M}_1,\dots,\mc{M}_n\}$ such that each context $c\in \mc{C}$ contains at most one element from each subset.
+A \emph{measurement scenario}, or \emph{contextuality scenario}, or \emph{compatibility scenario} is specified by a set of $k$ measurements $\mc{M}=\{m_1,\dots,m_k\}$, a set $\mc{O}$ of possible outcomes for each measurement, and a \emph{compatibility structure} $\mc{C}$, defined to contain all subsets of jointly measurable members of $\mc{M}$: a subset $c\subseteq \mc{M}$ is said to be \emph{jointly measurable}, \emph{compatible}, or to represent a \emph{measurement context} iff $c\in \mc{C}$.
+A special class of contextuality scenarios are $n$-partite \emph{Bell-nonlocality scenarios}, where $\mc{M}$ can be decomposed into $n$ disjoint subsets $\mc{M}=\{\mc{M}_1,\dots,\mc{M}_n\}$ such that each context $c\in \mc{C}$ contains exactly one element from each subset.
+We define a \emph{Kochen-Specker (KS) scenario} as any contextuality scenario that is \emph{not} a Bell scenario.
+We will also refer to an arbitrary (Bell \emph{or} KS) contextuality scenario as a Bell-KS scenario.

 Here we consider a general class of measurement scenarios, with no restriction on the number of measurements per context.
 For simplicity, however, and without loss of generality, we augment all contexts, where needed, with trivial measurements (that always give the same outcome), so that all contexts contain exactly the same number of measurements $n=\mathrm{max}_{c\in \mc{C}}|c|$.
 Similarly, there is no loss in generality by assigning the same outcome set $\mc{O}$ to every measurement, as $\mc{O}$ can be made large enough to include all possible outcomes of all $m_i\in\mc{M}$.